PriyanshuPansari/Simulating-Multipartite-Entanglement-Verification-Protocol-using-NetSquid/README.md

 ## Problem Statement
 The goal of this project is to simulate the Multipartite Entanglement Verification protocol in a quantum network with N participating nodes.
 The choice of the verifier may be random or fixed.
 The verification protocol should then be tested for the following input states:

-The input state is the N-partite GHZ state.
+1)The input state is the N-partite GHZ state
-The input state is |0> on all N-qubits.
+2)The input state is |0> on all N-qubits.
-The input state is the maximally mixed state on N-qubits (optional).

 For each case, indicate the probability with which the input state will be accepted.

 ## Implementaion